 I am a fish lover, and I have a liking for fresh fruits.
-So living in Malindi has been a pleasure for my palet, literally.
+So living in Malindi has been a pleasure for my pallet, literally.
 I usually joke that there are no fast food joints in Malindi, which in a sense is true.
-WIth the weather, it only makes sense to prepare food ala carte.
+With the weather, it only makes sense to prepare food ala carte.
 If you have a sensitive stomach, fear not.
-And if you love good food, the Malidi is the town for you.
+And if you love good food, the Malindi is the town for you.

 So there you have it!.